Molar Pregnancy: Causes, Symptoms, and Treatments

 Conclusion

 A molar pregnancy can turn into a severe medical condition, but with timely management and the right molar pregnancy treatment, you can try to prepare for a healthy conception the next time.
 The above-written article gives you a comprehensive idea about what is molar pregnancy, its causes, symptoms and different types of molar pregnancy treatments.
 Give it a read to understand about this medical condition.
-If you are diagnosed with molar pregnancy or your previous pregnancy was molar, and you trying for a healthy pregnancy, consult our fertility expert today.
+If you are diagnosed with molar pregnancy or your previous pregnancy was molar, and you trying for a healthy pregnancy, consult a fertility expert today.
 You can either call us directly by dialling the above-given number, or you can book an appointment by filling in the details in the appointment form, our coordinator will call you back shortly to understand your query and will connect you with the best fertility expert at Birla Fertility & IVF.

 Frequently Asked Questions (FAQs)

-- What are the possible consequences of molar pregnancy?
+What are the possible consequences of molar pregnancy?

 In a molar pregnancy, the tissue that normally grows into the placenta instead creates a mass of cysts.
 This is a rare condition.
 Complications including preeclampsia, persistent gestational trophoblastic neoplasia (GTN), and possible mental discomfort are among the risks.

-- Does the chance of a molar pregnancy rise due to any particular risk factors?
+Does the chance of a molar pregnancy rise due to any particular risk factors?

-- Is molar pregnancy treatment painful?
+Is molar pregnancy treatment painful?

 The main course of therapy for molar pregnancy is dilatation and curettage (D&C) or, in more extreme situations, a hysterectomy.
 Even though pain is usually controlled with anaesthesia, the goal is to ensure that the aberrant tissue is removed as effectively as possible.
 A vital component of the total care is emotional support.